 Permission from the Zammad Foundation is required to use the Zammad name or logo as part of any project, product, service, domain or company name.

 We will grant permission to use the Zammad name and logo for projects that meet the following criteria:

 - The primary purpose of your project is to promote the spread and improvement of the Zammad software.

 - Your project is non-commercial in nature (it can make money to cover its costs or contribute to non-profit entities, but it cannot be run as a for-profit project or business).

-- Your project neither promotes nor is associated with entities that currently fail to comply with the GPL license under which Zammad is distributed.
+- Your project neither promotes nor is associated with entities that currently fail to comply with the AGPL license under which Zammad is distributed.

 If your project meets these criteria, you will be permitted to use the Zammad name and logo to promote your Zammad as part of a domain name.
 Examples of projects in this category are officially recognized Zammad communities that are dedicated to the translation and distribution of Zammad in their respective countries.

 You are using a graphic provided by a Zammad to promote the event or the fact that you are attending, speaking, volunteering, or sponsoring the event.